 I’ve noticed something weird.
-A five hour drive without the caravan seems a lot longer than the same drive with the caravan.
-We can drive faster without the caravan, but there’s nowhere to sit and make a cuppa, and no toilet when we need a loo stop.
+A five hour drive without the campervan seems a lot longer than the same drive with the campervan.
+We can drive faster without the campervan, but there’s nowhere to sit and make a cuppa, and no toilet when we need a loo stop.

 That’s my way of saying that the five hour drive we did to Perth seemed to drag.
 Really, the kids didn’t seem to notice, they were just excited that we were going to see Pa.
 Their grandfather lives in Sydney, and we hadn’t seen him since we started traveling.
 I had a conference to go to, so Jarrad and the kids were coming too, otherwise I’d be lonely.